jeremyaemmett/jeremyaemmett.github.io/sextant.md

-# Sextant (2013)
+# Tacky Wooden Sextant V1

 #### _[&larr; Main](index.md)_

-A wooden/brass/lacquer/mylar sextant made for an "Ancient Astronomies of the World" class at University of Colorado at Boulder.
+A wooden/brass/lacquer/mylar sextant made for an "Ancient Astronomies of the World" class at University of Colorado at Boulder (2013).

 ---